tobi-repos/temperature-logger/README.md

 # temperature_logger
-Measer two temperatures  of a boiler an trasmit it to a display.
+Read two temperatures, store data to an SD card and transmit it to a display unit.